TNG/if-webpage-plugins/src/lib/green-hosting/README.md

 ## Returns

-- `green-hosting`: boolean indicating whether a web page is hosted green or not according to the Green Web Foundation's database (API endpoint: https://api.thegreenwebfoundation.org/greencheck/{url})
+- `green-hosting`: boolean indicating whether a web page is hosted green or not according to the Green Web Foundation's [green web check database](https://www.thegreenwebfoundation.org/green-web-check/).

+## Error Handling

+- `GreenHosting` validates its inputs with zod.
+An error is raised if the required `url` parameter is missing.

 ## IMPL